dpizetta/wavy/README.md

 You know [Zenodo](https://zenodo.org/)?
 A way to cite software using DOI!

-# Download binaries
+## Download binaries

 To be practical, now we can provide binaries for Windows and Linux.
 The binaries are not small (200MB) but have everything you need.
 You don't need to install, just download and click to execute.

 Please, see Releases page: https://github.com/dpizetta/wavy/releases

-# First steps with Wavy
+## First steps with Wavy

 After download Wavy you can extract the executable.
-We sugest you create a folder Wavy to put the executable and the configuration file that will be created, creating a link (icon) to access it from Desktop area.
+We suggest you create a folder Wavy to put the executable and the configuration file that will be created, creating a link (icon) to access it from Desktop area.
 To run it, just double click.

 When you run it the first time, it will let you to choose the default folder to place future data files.
-We sugest that you create a new folder "Wavy Data" in Documents or Desktop area for easy access.
+We suggest that you create a new folder "Wavy Data" in Documents or Desktop area for easy access.
 This procedure will create a file that stays with the executable called "wavy.config", to keep that information and future configurations.

 The control of the program is very easy.
 The top plot show the real time data from input device.
 Then we can start recording by clicking the Record button.